This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

-I go to the Nikon D5 Shooting Menu and the pick the ISO sensitivity settings.
+I go to the Nikon D5 Shooting Menu and pick the ISO sensitivity settings.

 I turn on the Auto ISO.
-Then as you see in the photo of the screen above I set the LOW ISO to 100 and the HIGH ISO to 102400.
-I then set the minimum shutter speed to 1/4000.
+Then as you see in the screen photo above, I set the LOW ISO to 100 and the HIGH ISO to 102400.
+I then put the minimum shutter speed to 1/4000.
 At no time during the game did I shoot above ISO 40000 for action shots on the field.

-While on this play there was interference on another play it was a touchdown for Tennessee.
+While on this play, there was interference on another space; it was a touchdown for Tennessee.

 Just compare the photos above.
-They go from an ISO 5600 to ISO 40000.
-The way you see them here is pretty much the way most people will see photos from the game–on their computers or smartphones.
+They go from ISO 5600 to ISO 40000.
+How you see them here is how most people will see pictures from the game–on their computers or smartphones.

-Here is one photo of the fans in the stands shot at ISO 51200.
+One photo of the fans in the stands was shot at ISO 51200.

 I loved the Nikon D5 for the performance it gave me to capture these images from the Chick-fil-A Kickoff game.